OlivierSamin1/AI4Devs-Final-Project/exploratory_phase/personal_database_assistant_prd.md

 For the MVP, the architecture will be simplified as follows:

 1. **Hardware Components**
-   - Web Application Server (Raspberry Pi 4) only
+   - Web Application Server (Raspberry Pi 4) for frontend and backend
-   - Local database on the same device (simplified for MVP)
+   - Database Server (Raspberry Pi 3B) with existing database

-2. **Containerized Components**
+2. **Containerized Components on Raspberry Pi 4**
    - Frontend Container (React with chatbot interface)
    - Backend Container (Django with symptom data API)
-   - Database Container (PostgreSQL with health data)
+   - API Bridge Container (for secure communication with Raspberry Pi 3B)
    - Nginx Container (for web serving and basic routing)

 3. **Network Architecture**
-   - Basic Docker network
+   - Basic Docker network on Raspberry Pi 4
+   - Secure communication channel between Raspberry Pi 4 and 3B
    - Single port exposure (443) to the internet
    - Simplified firewall rules